December 2023 Toyota Vios discount & promotion

-Buy a Toyota this August 2019 and enjoy instant promotion and the free gifts mentioned above!
+Buy a Toyota this December 2023 and enjoy instant promotion of up to RM3,000.00 in discount, and the free gifts mentioned above!
 Talk to us to get your ultra discounted price, just for you!*

 *Vios All Models (J,E,G) - Free Aerokit Worth RM2,800.00!

-Special Interest Rate for this month, starting from 2.68% wih Zero Downpayment*
+Special Interest Rate for this month, starting from 2.50%.
+Zero Downpayment available*

 There has never been a better Toyota Vios sale, register yours today!